7 Foods That Support Healthy Digestion

 3. Separate the lettuce leaves and arrange on a serving platter.
 Spread out the tuna mixture and squeeze lime over the top.

-Neda Varbanova is the creator of Healthy with Nedi, a healthy lifestyle brand.
-She holds a master’s degree in food studies from NYU Steinhardt, a certificate in culinary nutrition from the Natural Gourmet Institute, and is a certified health coach through the Institute for Integrative Nutrition.
+Neda Varbanova is a culinary nutritionist and recipe developer whose culinary creations are centered around fresh foods and are inspired by her time in the kitchen with her beloved mother and grandmother in Bulgaria and Greece.
+Neda is the creator of Healthy with Nedi and author of The Mediterranean Meal Plan Cookbook.
+She holds a master’s degree in food studies from New York University Steinhardt, a certificate in culinary nutrition from the Natural Gourmet Institute, and is a certified health coach through the Institute for Integrative Nutrition.
+You can find Neda at healthywithnedi.com and @healthywithnedi.